 Sponsored by Intel, driving the speed of government.

-A Government IT Leader’s Cloud Maturity Model - How to Deploy Protected, Managed and Autonomous Government Infrastructure
+How to Deploy Protected, Managed and Autonomous Government Infrastructure

 Modernizing large, enterprise legacy systems is not simple.
 What’s needed is a bridge to begin the modernization journey through a modular approach.
 Oracle can help pull all the pieces together, starting with determining what moves to cloud, what could move to cloud and what, potentially, will never move to cloud.